 I have a real love of dealing with life how the body deals with things.

-Anger and Anxiety stem from the adrenal glands fight/flight response.
+Anger and Anxiety stem from the adrenal glands’ fight/flight response.
 Anger is the fight component while anxiety is the flight response.
-If the body has designed its survival on stimulating anger to take action by being in the present moment, not moving away from the situation, then logically, in my brain, the way to transform anger is to sit in it, and be present to it.
+If the body has designed its survival on stimulating anger to take action by being right there, present, and not moving away from the situation then logically, in my brain, the way to transform anger is to sit in it, and be present to it.

 The technique to manage anxiety involves focusing completely on the now, to be in this very moment, and nowhere else with your thoughts.
 This is how you allow the anxiety and fear to slowly disperse and lose its control over you.